iLampard/batch_norm_lstm/README.md

 tensorboard --logdir=path
 ```

-where *path* can be found in the log where it shows the place model saved, e.g.
+where *path* can be found in the log which shows the relative dir where the model is saved, e.g.
-*logs/ModelWrapper/lr-0.001_dim-32/20190912-230850/saved_model*.
+*logs/ModelWrapper/lr-0.001_dim-32/20190912-230850/saved_model/tfb_dir*.

 ## Requirement